 What is a certificate of lawfulness?

-A certificate of lawfulness is a way of obtaining a decision from the planning authority that a proposed use or works do not require planning permission.
+A certificate of lawfulness is a way of obtaining a decision from the planning authority that a proposed use or works does not require planning permission.

-The difference between a touring caravan site and static caravan site
+The difference between a touring caravan site and a static caravan site

 The site already had a certificate of lawfulness confirming the use of the site as a touring caravan site for up to 25 caravans was lawful.
 The Appellant tried to construe the existing certificate of lawfulness as authorising the siting of static as well as touring caravans.